Saab RB05

-The Saab RB05 (abbreviation of Swedish: robot 05, "missile 05"), initially named Saab 305 (RB 305) (Note: 305 = missile project, no. 5; series 300 is dropped when the missile enter service) or AT 3 internally, was a short-range air-to-surface missile with that was developed in the 1960s by the Swedish company Saab-Scania, Missiles and Electronics for the Swedish Air Force.
+The Saab RB05 (abbreviation of Swedish: robot 05, "missile 05"), initially named Saab 305 (RB 305) (Note: 305 = missile project, no. 5; series 300 is dropped when the missile enter service) or AT 3 internally, was a short-range air-to-surface missile with limited air-to-air capability that was developed in the 1960s by the Swedish company Saab-Scania, Missiles and Electronics for the Swedish Air Force.

 History

 The RB 05 was developed as a ground attack missile for the Saab 37 Viggen fighter-bomber and Saab 105 trainer aircraft in 1967.
 The missile was tracer guided using radio controlled manual command to line of sight (MCLOS), which meant that aiming had to be done separate to piloting, either requiring a two-seat cockpit with a dedicated missile gunner, as per the Saab 105, or a central computer which could control the aircraft during guidance, as present on the Saab 37 Viggen.

 During development, Saab used a variety of Saab 35 Draken prototypes for testing.
 Saab 35 prototypes with tandem trainer cockpits were used for many of the firing trials, as the guidance equipment could be easily retrofitted into the secondary cockpit to trial guidance with a dedicated missile gunner.

 The RB 05 was issued for operative use in 1972.

 Saab 35-10 (prototype 10) with RB 305 during trials.

 Programming of RB 05 at Saab.